riga/CMSSW-DNN/README.md

 // load the graph
 tensorflow::GraphDef* graphDef = tensorflow::loadGraphDef("/path/to/constantgraph.pb");

-// create a session and use multi-threading tensorflow::Session* session = tensorflow::createSession(graphDef, 4);
+// create a session and use 4 threads tensorflow::Session* session = tensorflow::createSession(graphDef, 4);

 // proceed as usual